 |More than 2,400 people died at Pearl Harbor|

-That didn’t happen with Pear Harbor.
+That didn’t happen with Pearl Harbor.
 Animosity faded quickly.
 Within a couple of years after the war ended, Japan was our ally and has remained a staunch friend.

 That was true with Germany, too, although that country had initiated two massive wars that killed more than 100 million people from 1914 through 1945.
 It quickly joined the West as a bulwark against Communist Russia.
 Just three years after defeating the Nazis, we were hastily flying in food and supplies to counter the blockade of Berlin.
 Starting in 1947, the Marshall Plan pumped billions into devastated Western European countries – former friends and foes -- to help them recover.